 At the same time, I started my church communications ministry, Effective Church Communications, and for over 20 years traveled all over North America (I do it all online now) teaching church communication seminars to every imaginable denomination.
 The seminars were sponsored by a secular company, but I had total control over the content of the seminars.
 They were advertised to the entire church audience wherever I taught, and a huge variety of churches showed up.
 In discussions, interactions, and looking at their materials, I got to know and love the broad variety of expressions in the Body of Christ.
 From this experience, I sometimes have referred to myself as a walking ecumenical council.

-I currently live in Ventura, California (the most wonderful place on earth) and am joyfully and busily involved in Community Presbyterian Church.
+I currently live in Ventura, California (the most wonderful place on earth) and am joyfully and busily involved in Community Presbyterian Church (a most loving and incredible ECO Presbyterian church).